aragon/aragon-wiki/docs/documentation/glossary.md

 **Website:** [https://hack.aragon.org](https://hack.aragon.org)

 ## **Aragon Core**
-Aragon Core is a client to interact with decentralized organizations (aragonOS-powered) by implementing a signer with transaction pathing, notifications and a sandboxed environment for aragonOS-based apps using aragon.js.
+Aragon Core is a tool for all of humanity to organize.
+It's an open source decentralized application that let's you create, run and manage your organization freely.
+Decentralized organizations created on the Aragon Core platform are unstoppable in nature thanks to the [Ethereum](https://ethereum.org) blockchain.

 **Website:** [https://app.aragon.org](https://app.aragon.org)